 - Partnerships – work with complementary businesses and blogs to promote your products or services.

 Tracking What Works

-The last piece of the marketing puzzle is to track your activities, so you know what works and what doesn’t.
-This enables you to decide which areas to double down on, and which to stop all together.
+The last piece of the fitness marketing puzzle is to track your activities, so you know what works and what doesn’t.
+This enables you to decide which areas to double down on, and which to stop altogether.